7Ji-PKGBUILDs/.github/profile/README.md

 Some of the Arch-independent packages are also available on AUR.

 Others, mostly aarch64-specific ones, were previously or currently available on AUR, but will be purged soon and this will be the canon and only place to host them.

+For the ease of navigation, issues section of seperate package repos are closed, please report them on the [dedicated repo](https://github.com/7Ji-PKGBUILDs/.report/issues)